bi9bos/bi9bos/README.md

 I’m Faruq A. Tiamiyu, bi9bos  for short.

 <h3>✨ &nbsp;About Me</h3>
-- 👀 I’m currently flexing my CSS muscles through Frontend mentor practices.<br>
+- 👀 I’m currently flexing my muscles through Frontend mentor practices and working on building a spotify app with spotify api.<br>
-- 🌱 I’m currently learning JavaScript in depth while exploring Python as well on the side.<br>
+- 🌱 I’m currently learning JavaScript and APIs in depth while exploring Python machine learning as well on the side.<br>
 - 💞️ I’m looking to collaborate on open-source projects in frontend development<br>
-- 📫 Reach me on <a href="benignboss@gmail.com">Gmail</a>, <a href="www.linkedin.com/in/faruqtiamiyu">LinkedIn</a>.<br>
+- 📫 Reach me on <a href="umarulfaruqtiamiyu@gmail.com">Gmail</a>, <a href="www.linkedin.com/in/faruqtiamiyu">LinkedIn</a>.<br>

 <h3>🛠 &nbsp;Tech Stack</h3>